Susan Glazebrook

-Dame Susan Gwynfa Mary Glazebrook (born 8 February 1956) is a judge of the Supreme Court of New Zealand.
+Dame Susan Gwynfa Mary Glazebrook (born 8 February 1956) is a former judge of the Supreme Court of New Zealand.

 Early life, family and education

 Born in Bowdon, Cheshire, England, on 8 February 1956, Glazebrook emigrated to New Zealand with her family in 1962, and she became a naturalised New Zealand citizen in 1978.
 She was educated at Tauranga Girls' College, before going on to study at the University of Auckland, where she gained a Bachelor of Arts in 1975, a Master of Arts with first-class honours in history in 1978, and an LLB(Hons) in 1980.
 She later completed a DipBus (Finance) at the same institution in 1994.
 In 1988, Glazebrook obtained a DPhil from the University of Oxford in French legal history; her doctoral thesis was titled Justice in transition: crime, criminals and criminal justice in revolutionary Rouen, 1790–1800.

 In 1992, Glazebrook married former New Zealand rugby union representative Greg Kane, and the couple went on to have two children together.